nazmussakib29/Bangla-digit-OCR-/README.md

-# Bangla-digit-OCR-
+# Bangla-digit-OCR.
-It can read bangla handwritten digits
+It can read bangla handwritten digits.
-I used CNN in this project
+I used CNN in this project .